-This simple recipe is one of my favorite things to make on lazy evenings when I want a hot, comforting, nutritious meal in under an hour, with very little effort.
+Red lentil soup with ham is one of those simple recipes that's perfect for lazy evenings when you want a hot, comforting, nutritious meal in under an hour, with very little effort.

 What is Aleppo Pepper?